toninhoPinto/fighting-game/README.md

 # Difficulties

 So Rust gamedev from what I gathered strives to be more component oriented than objected oriented, with a data oriented design approach, which was new to me.

 My biggest difficulty was dealing with loops + objects with lifetimes inside of the loops + objects with lifetimes outside of the loops, in the end in many places i ended up replacing with clone or using Rc.

+I would love to try Rust again, but for now this is shelved.

 # Game in Action